SivaMounikaPeddineni/RTOS/VOIP_Encryption_Project/Readme.md

 -Recorded the voice using pulse audio

--Encrypted packets using AES technique rijndael-128 alogorithm(key is 128bits length)
+-Encrypted packets using AES technique rijndael-128 algorithm(key is 128bits length)

 -Send the encoded packets to server (packet size = 10024)